garrandall/popular-music-data/tracks/young-turks-rod-stewart.md

 Happiness was found in each other's arms
 As expected, yeah
 Billy pierced his ears
-Drove a pickup like a lunatic, ooh!
+Drove a pickup like a lunatic, oh

 Young hearts be free tonight